Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 A tie:

-• The time a mama bear and her cub broke into our New Hampshire cabin at dawn and stole Greg’s prized bag of walnuts, almonds, and cashews.
-He chased them out banging pots together… in his boxers.
+• When a mama bear and her cub broke into our New Hampshire cabin at dawn and stole Greg’s precious bag of organic nuts (walnuts, almonds, and cashews).
+He chased the bears out banging pots together… in his boxers.

 • Greg’s Medellín haircut.
 He tried (via charades) to say “no fade.”
 He walked out looking like the Fonz from Happy Days.
-(Sorry, no photo!
-In the early days, we were bad at remembering to take photos of ourselves.)
+(Sorry, no photo.
+In the early days, we were bad at taking photos of ourselves.)

 Where did you stay—RV?
 Tent?
 Couch-surfing?

-(Without Greg’s patience for sifting through the “cats and dogs” to find the right homes, we probably would’ve quit years ago.
+(Without Greg’s patience for sifting through the “cats and dogs” to find the good homes, we would’ve quit this early on.
 I have zero juju for that.)

 How far in advance did you plan?

 B.C.(Before Covid), we loosely mapped six months to a year.
 During Covid, it was more like 3-6 months out.
-The mad surge of remote workers snatching up rentals during the plague made it harder to find the good ones, but between planning, intuition, and trust, we always seemed to land exactly where we were meant to be.
+The surge of remote workers snatching up rentals during the plague made it harder to find the decent ones, but between planning and gut decisions, we always seemed to land exactly where we were meant to be.

 How did you stay healthy?

 We built trips around nature: hiking, biking, kayaking.
 In cities, we walked everywhere and joined gyms.
-Even the tiny towns seemed to have at least one gym.
-(I couldn’t give up my squats!)
+Even the tiny towns seemed to have a squat rack or two.
 Fresh produce was easy to find; almond or oat milk, too.
 Honestly, we were healthier on the road than before.

 Mail?